DaarkDev/thesimpledictionary-words/slicker.md

 a <a href="https://daarkdev.github.io/thesimpledictionary-words/mocker.html">mocker</a>.
 Said person is usually narcissistic and tries to be known as an "alpha male" among acquaintances.

-Example: jason is a __slicker__, he fits the description perfectly.
+Example: Jason is a __slicker__, he fits the description perfectly.

 Usage: